Preston and District Pool League – League Regulations – 2026 Summer League

 v.
 Each team is entered into a draw, and the results will be emailed to the players of the team

 vi.
-Each team can view the contact information of their opponents on under the Matches tab in when signed in on the App.
+Each team can view the contact information of their opponents under the Matches tab when signed in on the App.
 The use of the data is solely for the purpose to facilitate the arrangement of a match between the teams or Individuals.

-e.
+d.
 Playing Matches

-iv.
+iii.
 Teams must use the online match card to record their result as each frame is being played.

-vi.
+v.
 Please communicate this decision with the League.

-viii.
+vi.
 Failure to play a match before the next draw will result in both sides being removed from the competition.

-ix.
+vii.
 In all matches the players follow the lagging procedure for the first frame and then alternate breaks until the match finishes.

-f.
+e.
 Substitution of player - Pairs

 i.
-If one player from a Pairs team cannot continue in the competition, or VERY EXCEPTIONAL reasons (to be agreed with the committee), they can be removed and replaced.
+If one player from a Pairs team cannot continue in the competition, or for EXCEPTIONAL reasons (to be agreed with the committee), they can be removed and replaced.
 Once a player has been replaced, they will no longer be allowed play in that competition.
-Only one player maybe substituted (replaced) and at least one original player from the pairs must remain.
+Only one player may be substituted (replaced) and at least one original player from the pairs must remain.
 The replacement player MUST NOT have already played in the competition and will remain in the team for the remainder of the competition.

-7. General Tournament competition rules. – (under Review)
+7. General Tournament competition rules.

-a.
-Any decisions/requests for progression of the competitions based on exceptional circumstances should be discussed and agreed with the committee prior to the scheduled competition date at least 7 days in advance
+i Any decisions/requests for progression of the competitions based on exceptional circumstances should be discussed and agreed with the committee prior to the scheduled competition date at least 7 days in advance

-b.
+ii.
 The deadline for any proposals to alter the dates of finals is BEFORE the Scheduled Calendar Date of the Quarter Final stage.
 There MUST be EXCEPTIONAL circumstances.

-d.
+iv.
 Venues for Finals, wherever possible, will be selected from a League members venue, and the tables and room must satisfy the requirements of the committee.
 In all cases the venue will be a neutral venue unless competition sponsors are involved in which these matches can be played at the sponsors' venues

-e.
+v.
 Matches can finish once a result has been achieved although should there be a dispute the match must be completed (See Complaints Section).

 8. Promotion / Relegation

-a.
+i.
 Wherever possible 3 Teams will gain promotion, and 3 teams will be relegated at the end of each season, if gaps allow it, other teams could be promoted.

-b.
+ii.
 There is no “opt-out” of being promoted to any division.
 All changes are at the discretion of the committee.
 New teams are entered at a level appropriate to their history.
 Teams cannot skip divisions by choice.

 a.
 Player Merits

-2. Player merits will be calculated using only their first frame played on a Monday night.
+ii.
+Player merits will be calculated using only their first frame played on a Monday night.
 The second match, if applicable, will only count towards the team’s match result.

 b.
 Player Rankings

 i.
-See hot shots on the online app.
+See hot shots on RackemApp

 11. COMPLAINTS AND DISPUTES